FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/fascilitator_guide_template.md

 # Training Fascilitator Guide

-- what content should be checked before running the training
-- it includes all necessary information regarding the preparation and planning of the training
+The purpose of this document is to include all necessary information regarding the preparation and planning of the training.

-- can be provided as a checklist with timing
+It can also be provided as a checklist with timing information
 - what to do before, during and after the training

 Information that should be included:
 - where are all of the materials that should be used during the training